FAQs Do I Need a Lawyer If My Child Has Cerebral Palsy?Request a Free Consultation

 Children with mild to severe cerebral palsy may require physical therapy, medical procedures, and special equipment, which can quickly add up in cost.
-However, if your child’s cerebral palsy was caused by medical malpractice, you are not responsible for the expenses—the physician or healthcare provider who committed malpractice is responsible.
+However, if your child’s cerebral palsy was caused by medical malpractice, you should not be responsible for the expenses—the physician or healthcare provider who committed malpractice is responsible.

 Don’t take on a medical malpractice case alone.
 Having an experienced birth injury attorney on your side will give you an edge when seeking financial compensation to cover such costs.